nstratis/nodejsexpress/README.md

 Within the public/js folder resides a custom jQuery plugin which for the purpose of demonstration simple fades in the userdetails row groups with a delay.

-# RESPONSIVE TEMPLATE
+# Responsive Template

 Did not see the point of cluttering with a framework such as bootstrap.
 The SASS and responsive nature has been custom written. public/sass

-# UNIT TESTING
+# Unit Testing

 Two unit testing examples have been included, one for the server using "mocha" to test the node and express framework, only a rudimentary example.